Kyle Wright, Founder/Owner

 One-On-One with KYLE C. WRIGHT

-Kyle C. Wright, LMBT, NCTMB offers 1, 2 and 3 hour private bodywork sessions for those seeking pain relief.
+Kyle C. Wright, LMBT offers 1, 2 and 3 hour private bodywork sessions for those seeking pain relief at his private practice in Fairview, NC (10 minutes from downtown Asheville).
 My approach to massage and bodywork is to eliminate the muscular imbalances and postural distortions that are often the cause of chronic musculoskeletal pain and joint restrictions.

 Deviations in leg lengths, distortions in the pelvis, functional scoliosis, and disc related problems all have a soft tissue component that will be addressed within each bodywork session.
 Plantar Fasciitis, Knee, Hip, Back, and Neck Pain as well as Rotator Cuff injuries usually stem from muscular imbalances that are caused by one group or groups of muscles “locking short” while another muscle is “locking long”; this is muscular imbalance and if left untreated, often leads to chronic pain.
 Injuries usually stem from repetitive motion, muscular overload and poor posture.
 I specialize in postural bodywork and pain relief.

-Give me a call if you would like to schedule an appointment with me and my staff to look further into your situation that may be causing your pain.
+Give me a call if you would like to schedule an appointment with me to look further into your situation that may be causing your pain.
 I take one session at a time and I am a goal oriented bodywork therapist that gets results.
 (See Testimonials)